unlock-protocol/unlock/unlock-protocol-com/blog/metadata-configurator.md

 You can add custom properties, levels, and stats to your NFT to truly highlight the unique characteristics of your NFTs.

-Please note that each item will be displayed differently on OpenSea and other marketplaces.
-We provide a preview of how they will be displayed but it is not a 1-1 replication.
+Please note that each item will be displayed slightly differently on OpenSea and other marketplaces.
+We provide a preview of how they will be displayed but it is not a 1-1 representation.

 ![Custom](/images/blog/metadata-configurator/custom.png)

 #### Add Properties

 You can open the Add Property modal using the Add button inside the property section.
 On Add Property modal, you can add or remove existing properties.
-Each property has a trait_type and value.
+Each property has a trait type and value.

 ![Add Properties](/images/blog/metadata-configurator/add-stats.png)

 #### Add Levels

-Each level has a trait_type, value, and max value.
-The value and max value is used to display a progress indicator on OpenSea and other marketplaces.
+Each level has a trait type, value, and max value.
+The value and max value are used to display a progress indicator on OpenSea and other marketplaces.

 ![Add Levels](/images/blog/metadata-configurator/add-levels.png)

 #### Add Stats

-Stat is same as level but won't be displayed as a progress indicator on OpenSea and other marketplaces.
+Stats are the same as levels, but won't be displayed as a progress indicator on OpenSea and other marketplaces.

 ![Add Stats](/images/blog/metadata-configurator/add-stats.png)